NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 ## Run the Example
 Run the vertical xgboost job:
 ```
-nvflare simulator ./jobs/vertical_xgb_2 -w /tmp/nvflare/vertical_xgb -n 2 -t 2
+nvflare simulator ./jobs/vertical_xgb -w /tmp/nvflare/vertical_xgb -n 2 -t 2
 ```

 The model will be saved to `test.model.json`.

-(Feel free to modify arguments such as number of clients and dataset sizes in `prepare_data.sh` and `prepare_job_config.sh` as desired, and rerun the psi and vertical xgboost jobs)
+(Feel free to modify the scripts and jobs as desired to change arguments such as number of clients, dataset sizes, training params, etc.)

 ## Results
 Model accuracy can be visualized in tensorboard: